baptisteruiz/SPARTA/README.md

 ### Pipeline and esmecata installation

-To use the `pipeline` or `esmecata` subcommands (to create functional profile from taxonomic affiliations), you need to install `mmseqs` and potentially `eggnog-mapper`.
+To use the `pipeline` or `esmecata` subcommands (to create functional profile from taxonomic affiliations), you need to install `mmseqs` and potentially `eggnog-mapper`, except if you use the `--esmecata-results` option if you already have results from EsMeCaTa.
 This can be done with `conda`:

 ```sh
 conda install mmseqs2 eggnog-mapper -c conda-forge -c bioconda